Explosion Protection

 Switzerland Designates Technical Standards for Gas Appliances Under Product Safety Act and Gas Appliances Ordinance

-Switzerland has updated the designated technical standards for gas appliances under the Federal Act on Product Safety (March 2026).
-Businesses must ensure their products align with these updated standards to maintain compliance and facilitate conformity assessments for the Swiss market.
+Switzerland has updated the designated technical standards for gas appliances under the Federal Act on Product Safety as of March 2026.
+Manufacturers must verify product alignment with these revised standards to maintain compliance and ensure uninterrupted market access for gas-powered equipment.

 fedlex.data.admin.chSwitzerlandSwitzerland